brian14708/wh-briefings/statements-releases/2022-03/2022-03-30-notice-on-the-continuation-of-the-national-emergency-with-respect-to-significant-malicious-cyber-enabled-activities-2.md

 modified_time: 2022-03-30 11:39:57-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2022/03/30/notice-on-the-continuation-of-the-national-emergency-with-respect-to-significant-malicious-cyber-enabled-activities-2/
 published_time: 2022-03-30 11:39:56-04:00
-title: Notice on the Continuation of the National Emergency With Respect to Significant Malicious Cyber-Enabled Activities
+title: "Notice on the Continuation of the National Emergency With Respect to Significant\
+  \ Malicious Cyber-Enabled\_Activities"
 ---

      On April 1, 2015, by Executive Order 13694, the President declared